-Disclaimer: My current portfolio consist of both IWDA and EIMI (together forms about 80% of my portfolio.)
-I am not sponsored by iShare – but hey if they’d like to reach out, I’m all ears!
+Disclaimer: Though I currently hold EIMI in my portfolio, I am not sponsored by iShare – but hey if they’d like to reach out, I’m all ears!

 Although VWRD is the simplest option, it is not what I’ve selected for my own portfolio.
-What I did instead was to purchase IWDA and EIMI in combination in order to form this part of my portfolio.
+What I did instead was to purchase IWDA (SWRD equivalent – see update above) and EIMI in combination in order to form this part of my portfolio.

 Here are 3 reasons why I did not elect to use VWRD:

-- The expense ratio of VWRD is 0.05% more than IWDA and 0.07% more than EIMI and every little bit counts when this is going to be the largest part of my portfolio.
+- The expense ratio of VWRD is 0.10% more than SWRD and 0.04% more than EIMI and every little bit counts when this is going to be the largest part of my portfolio.

 - It distributes dividends – which means I need to manually reinvest the dividends myself.
 In the beginning, when my holding is small, the dividend distribution will not be enough to form a large enough lump sum to make another purchase of IWDA.
 This means it will often sit around in my account waiting for more money to be added to my brokerage account before I can use it as part of my funds to purchase more shares.
 In contrast, IWDA and EIMI are both accumulating, which means they will automatically reinvest the dividend for you and is already priced into the share value, thus your dividend is working for you at all times.
 It’s much more fuss free and less things for me to think about.

-- IWDA and EIMI split allows me to have flexibility in how much I’d like to be exposed to developing markets vs. emerging market separately (I can choose 50/50 split or 80/20 split between IWDA/EIMI based on my risk appetite.
+- SWRD and EIMI split allows me to have flexibility in how much I’d like to be exposed to developing markets vs. emerging market separately (I can choose 50/50 split or 80/20 split between SWRD/EIMI based on my risk appetite.